nicolasbrailo/zigbee2mqtt2web/README.md

 ## What does it do?

 The aim of the project is to read mqtt messages broadcasted by Zigbee2mqtt and translate them to objects with an API accessible through REST(ish) URLs, with a very limited set of dependencies, and very little configuration required.
 The goal is to enable developers to easily configure and extend a zigbee network using Python.
 It also includes an example web application that can show the objects registered in the network and perform actions on them.
-The project core is small and extensible so that new thing types may be supported (even non-MQTT based things, like media players with 3rd party API integrations).
+The project core is small and extensible so that new thing types may be supported; even non-MQTT based things, like media players with 3rd party API integrations.
+The project includes extensions for Sonos, Spotify and possibly other non-MQTT things I find useful.

 The server is designed to be low footprint, so that it may run in a RaspberryPi.
 Even an RPI W Zero might work, though the lag in mqtt messages might get noticeable.